 Since his retirement from the NFL, Johnson has made a name for himself in the FIFA community by accepting challenges left and right on Twitter and posting the results afterward, oftentimes with him beating his opponent soundly.

-He has dabbled in streaming on Twitch here and there but now he is looking to take his talents further and showing what he can do in the Call of Duty pro scene.
-He's already proven himself with FIFA so CoD is just the next logical step in his journey.
+- Read More: Call of Duty pro scene.
+He’s already proven himself with FIFA so CoD is just the next logical step in his journey.

 Johnson has been reaching out to various people in charge of the event and trying to find out how to get involved with this weekend’s festivities.